 Step 3: Get the right tools to create and deliver content

 To launch the online part of blended learning, you’ll need special software.
-Every business and university has its specific needs, but two tools will be necessary for any of them: an authoring tool to create online content and a learning management system to deliver it and track learner progress.
-Let’s take a closer look at these:
+While every company and academic institution has unique requirements, two tools will be necessary for any of them: an authoring tool for creating online content and a learning management system for distributing this content and tracking learner progress and results.
+Let’s take a closer look at both:

 Authoring tool

-Given the flexible and customizable nature of blended learning, the authoring tool should enable you to create and update eLearning materials quickly.
-If you don’t have any experience in instructional design and want to create learning materials hassle free, try iSpring Suite.
-It works as a PowerPoint add-in, so the interface is probably familiar and you can start creating content right away, with no special training.
+Given the flexible and customizable nature of blended learning, it’s important to have a tool that enables you to develop and update eLearning materials quickly.
+If you’re new to instructional design and want to create learning materials hassle-free, try iSpring Suite.
+It works as a PowerPoint add-in, so the interface is probably familiar, and you can start creating content right away, with no special training.

 With iSpring Suite you’ll be able to:

-Here’s what a course made with iSpring looks like:
+Here’s what a course made with iSpring Suite looks like:

-Get a 14-day iSpring Suite free trial and start creating online courses for your blended learning projects right away.
+Get a 14-day free trial and start creating online courses for your blended learning projects right away.

 Learning management system (LMS)

-Learning management systems (LMSs) are used to host training materials, deliver them to learners, and generate reports that help you to see if training is successful.
-Some LMSs can only provide learners with assigned ecourses (so-called asynchronous learning); other solutions allow conducting live online training sessions.
+Learning management systems (LMSs) are used to store training content, deliver it to learners, and generate reports that help you see how effective your training is.
+Some LMSs can only provide learners with assigned eCourses (also referred to as asynchronous learning), while other solutions allow conducting live online training sessions.
 Besides, there are some LMSs that enable you to plan and monitor offline session attendance.
 Such multifunctional LMSs are a perfect fit for blended learning.

 Also read: 12 LMS Benefits For Recruiters, HR, Sales and Commercial Directors—Expert Opinion